US

 Sickle probe

 Also called a ‘dental explorer', the sickle probe is used to detect oral issues like cavities.
 Although it comes in various shapes and sizes, this probe is a metal stick and can have different shaped hooks at the end.
-Dentists usually analyze the surface of the teeth for hardness using the probe.
+Dentists usually analyze the surface of the teeth for hardness using a probe.
 It can also be used to scrape away tartar and plaque between teeth.

 Scaler